quananhle/Data-Structure-and-Algorithms/Python/Last-Stone-Weight/README.md

 An alternative to this approach is to simply sort inside the loop every time.
 This will be even worse, with a time complexity of O(N<sup>2</sup>logN).

+### Approach 2: Swap Solution

+Conceptually, the simplest way we could solve this problem is to repeatedly search for the 2 largest stones in the array, delete them, and then if they are not the same size, add the new stone size back in.
+We can repeat this process until there is only one stone left.

+Because the array is not sorted, there is no need to preserve the original order.
+Removals should be done by swapping with the last value, not by shuffling all values along.

+#### Complexity Analysis

+Let N be the **length of stones**.

+* Time complexity : O(N<sup>2</sup>).

+    The only non-O(1) method of StoneArray is findAndRemoveMax().
+This method does a single pass over the array, to find the index of the maximum value.
+This pass has a cost of O(N).
+Once we find the maximum value, we delete it, although this only has a cost of O(1) because instead of shuffling along, we're simply swapping with the end.

+    Each time around the main loop, there is a net loss of either 1 or 2 stones.
+Starting with N stones and needing to get to 111 stone, this is up to N−1 iterations.
+On each of these iterations, it finds the maximum twice.
+In total, we get O(N<sup>2</sup>).

+    Note that even if we'd shuffled instead of swapped with the end, the findAndRemoveMax() method still would have been O(N), as the pass and then deletion are done one-after-the-other.
+However, it's often best to avoid needlessly large constants.

+* Space complexity : O(N) or O(1).

+    For the Python: We are not allocating any new space for data structures, and instead are modifying the input list.
+Note that this modifies the input.
+This has its pros and cons; it saves space, but it means that other functions can't use the same array.

+    For the Java: We need to convert the input to an ArrayList, and therefore the ints to Integers.
+It is possible to write a O(1) space solution for Java, however it is long-winded and a lot of work for what is a poor overall approach anyway.